AaronPed/AaronPed/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on tools to help 🧗‍♀️ get the best sends
+- 🌱 I’m currently learning LLM implementation and React

 <!--
 **AaronPed/AaronPed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.